 Madelyn Dundon - Timeless Artist

-Madelyn Dundon is an actress, singer, dancer, and writer.
+Madelyn Dundon is an actress, singer, dancer, and archivist.
 Her vintage style, temperate voice, and eloquent range are reminiscent of a timeless era, spotlighting melodies of the Great American Songbook and memories of stylized greats in the musical developments of the twentieth century.

+Madelyn Dundon is a trained actress, classical ballet dancer, and vocalist.
 Miss Dundon began her vocal training under Lou Lanza at Moravian College in Bethlehem, PA, where she studied music theory, classical voice, and jazz vocals.

 Having studied privately under Laura Knoop Very while attending West Virginia University on a full fine arts scholarship, Miss Dundon's classical repertoire includes the French art songs of Mozart, Erik Satie, and Claude Debussy.